sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 > ## Downloading genome reference files
 > For convenience, we have downloaded our reference file from the UCSC resource as it provides reference files on a per-chromosome basis.
 In pratice, you will probably want to download an entire genome for your variant calling.
 Moreover, you might have a reference organism other than human.
-> Reference genomes for a variety of organisms can be found on [Ensembl](https://www.ensembl.org/Homo_sapiens/Info/Index).
+> Reference genomes for a variety of organisms can be found on [Ensembl](https://www.ensembl.org/Homo_sapiens/Info/Index) (you can navigate to other organisms of interest from here).
+{: .callout}

+> ## Is the genome already available locally?
+> However, it wouldn't be very sensible for each Bioinformatics researcher on the cluster to have their own copy.
+Reference genomes can be many Gb in size, and in addition to that they have to be processed in order that alignment tools can use them more efficiently (see later).
+Before embarking on downloading and processing your own genomes, it would be good to check with colleagues that they don't already have a copy in a shared location that you can use.
+If your based in Sheffield, you can ask the Sheffield Bioinformatics Core for advice.
 {: .callout}